 In fact, in some ways, it’s even better than some of the standard cabin kits we’ve featured here.

-At just under $20,000, it may not be the cheapest log cabin kit around, but that price is for a complete turnkey option which, along with the aforementioned lumber and roofing, also includes a two-inch thick pine door with built-in window, barn sash windows and, of course, all the necessary fastening hardware.
+It may not be the cheapest log cabin kit around, but this is a complete turnkey option which, along with the aforementioned lumber and roofing, also includes a two-inch thick pine door with built-in window, barn sash windows and, of course, all the necessary fastening hardware.

 There’s more too.